Artificial nails: Gel nails

 Gel nail extensions and gel nail polish.
 Below are various manicure tools including a UV lamp for curing gel nails.

 Gel nails can be utilised in order to create artificial nail extensions, but can also be used like nail polish.
-They are hardened using ultraviolet light.
-They last longer than regular nail polish and chip less often.
-They can have a high-gloss finish and last for two to three weeks.
+They are hardened or cured by using ultraviolet light, that increases its durability, with lasting power of two to three weeks.It also chips less often compared to regular nail polish.
+They can have a high-gloss finish, or matte finish depending on the type of topcoat used.

 Gel nails are strong, although not as strong as acrylic or fiberglass nails, and tend to be more expensive.

 Acetone does not dissolve some types of gel nails, so they have to be removed at a salon by buffing and filing, usually with an electric nail file.
 Repeated buffing can lead to thinning of the nail plate until the buffed nails fully grow out.
 Improper application of gel nail products, including soft gel tips, polygel, gel polish, and builder gel can lead to fungal infections and allergic reactions.

 A new gel nail extension was created circa 2017 that is commonly referred to as Gel-X, or soft gel tips.
 It is a soft gel nail tip that is precut in differing styles and lengths which covers the whole nail bed up to the end of the nail.
 Gel-X are applied by first applying a PH bonder (dehydrator) followed by an acid-free gel primer.
 Finally, it is glued on using a gel adhesive that is cured using a UV light.
 The removal process of gel-X nails is dissolving in acetone for 20 minutes.